kubb-labs/kubb/docs/getting-started/configure.md

 ## Conditional

-If the config needs to be conditionally determined based on CLI options flags, it can be exported as a function instead.<br/>
+If the config needs to be conditionally determined based on CLI options flags, it can be exported as a function instead.

 Here you can choose between returning the config options synchronously or asynchronously.

 ::: code-group